Including Yourself Out

 [AUTHOR’S NOTE]: I have now Counted myself in the MakerPlace, now that I’m feeling better

 ‘They’ keep saying in mental health that you’ve got to remember to take care of yourself rather than focusing only on other’s needs.
-That sounds selfish, but I realized the frustration I expressed in the post Wear Your Name With Pride on
+That sounds selfish, but I realized the frustration I expressed in the post Wear Your Name With Pride (originally on my politics blog, formerly at

 The problem that has arisen is that has resulted in traditional making and arts displacing technology as the focus, or even a major component of the current adult Maker Place programming.
 Since my major interest and reason for being part of the Maker Place was an interest in technology, perhaps combined with other things to create great things, I’ve advocated for an approach that leaves me out in the cold.